k0pernicus/website/content/posts/the_ai_boredom.md

 ## Summary by the author...
-...to not waste energy (and money) with summarization algorithms.
+...to avoid wasting energy (and money) on summarization algorithms.
 "
 I don't share the same enthusiasm as the tech world about the current generation of Artificial Intelligence (AI) products because:
 1. most of them do not bring value to people (beyond the 'tech enthusiasts' world),
 2. unrealiability and instability are still unsolved issues,
 3. they primarily profit big — and often unreliable — companies,
 4. they consume excessive energy,
-5. the responsibility for AI actions is still challenged.
+5. ethical and legal challenges are not a concern for big companies.
 "

 ## Now, the content

 There's not a day goes by when I don't hear, or see, the term “Artificial Intelligence” (AI) somewhere.
-AI is everywhere, is the "new trend" - or "tech bubble" - in the Tech Industry, and here to stay for a while now.
+AI is everywhere, is the "new trend" - or "tech bubble" - in the Tech Industry, and here to stay for a while.

 However, I’m sorry but I don’t share the tech world’s enthusiasm for the latest AI products.
 Actually, I feel pretty bored.